AVEVA/sample-pi_core-deployment_aws-powershell/README.md

  # OSIsoft PI System on Amazon Web Services

 PI System Deployment Sample for Amazon Web Services (AWS) was created by OSIsoft, LLC in collaboration with Amazon Web Services.
-Deployment samples are automated reference deployments that use AWS CloudFormation templates to deploy key technologies on AWS, following AWS best practices.
+Deployment samples are automated reference deployments that use AWS CloudFormation templates to deploy key PI System technologies on AWS, following AWS best practices.

 ## Overview
 This deployment guide provides step-by-step instructions for deploying a PI System on the AWS environment for a new Virtual Private Cloud (VPC) infrastructure using PI System Deployment Samples for AWS.

-PI System Deployment Sample for AWS is intended for use by existing OSIsoft customers to support quick and iterative testing and prototyping purposes.
+PI System Deployment Sample for AWS is intended for use by new and existing OSIsoft customers to support quick and iterative testing and prototyping purposes.
 As development environments move to the cloud, PI Admins need easy and quick ways to deploy resources for their testing cycles.
 The PI System Deployment Sample for AWS provides an easy way to deploy a full PI System repeatedly and reliably to the AWS cloud for this type of development cycle.
 >**Note:** The deployment samples are meant for testing and prototyping purposes, and not meant to be used within a production environment.

 The deployment samples install core PI System components, such as PI Data Archive and PI Asset Framework.